 Fig. 3.1 Dighton Rock.5

-A 1st-century AD Roman oil lamp was found at a site on the Coosa river in Alabama.
+A 1st-century CE Roman oil lamp was found at a site on the Coosa river in Alabama.
 A 4-inch fertility figurine made in 3rd-century Roman Egypt was recovered from the seabed off New Jersey in 2004.
-Scores of Roman, Greek, and Jewish coins have been dug up or found in fields from Venezuela to New York, but orthodox historians commonly dismiss these artefacts as having been discarded by coin collectors.
+Scores of Roman, Greek and Jewish coins have been dug up or found in fields from Venezuela to New York, but orthodox historians commonly dismiss these artefacts as having been discarded by coin collectors.
 In 1977 eight Roman coins were found within one square yard of beach near Beverly, Massachusetts.
-They were all minted during the reigns of four successive emperors who ruled between 337 and 383 AD, and may have come from the money-chest of a merchant ship.
-A jar containing several hundred Roman coins was found washed up on the north coast of Venezuela, spanning the period 63 BC to 350 AD.5
+They were all minted during the reigns of four successive emperors who ruled between 337 and 383 CE, and may have come from the money-chest of a merchant ship.
+A jar containing several hundred Roman coins was found washed up on the north coast of Venezuela, spanning the period 63 BCE to 350 CE.5

 Fig. 3.3 Roman coins found on the bank of the Ohio River.
-Left: Claudius II, dated 268 AD.
-Right: Maximinus I, dated 312 or 313 AD.
+Left: Claudius II, dated 268 CE.
+Right: Maximinus I, dated 312 or 313 CE.
 The coins were removed from public display in the Ohio Museum, because the museum belongs to the state of Indiana, whose archaeological policy is that there is no documented evidence of pre-Columbian contacts.6

 Roman merchants brought back New World plants in addition to supplies of gold, copper, lumber, dried fish, and furs.
 We see ample evidence of New World plants at Roman archeological sites.
 Mosaic murals at Pompeii dating to the 1st century include New World pineapples.
 Archeologists removed maize or corn kernels from Roman grain silos built in ancient Spain.
 A Roman herbal or book of plants included New World pumpkins.
 And New World tobacco was identified in Roman-era smoking pipes excavated from the ruins of bathhouses near the ancient Roman city of London.7